Kamalatho Naa Prayanam

-Kamalatho Naa Prayanam is a 2014 Indian Telugu-language film directed by Narasimha Nandi marking his third film after the award-winning 2008 film 1940 Lo Oka Gramam.
-This film produced by Isanaka Sunil Reddy and Siddharth Bogulu on Livitha Universal Films features Sivaji and Archana in the lead roles.
+Kamalatho Naa Prayanam is a 2014 Indian Telugu-language film directed by Narasimha Nandi.
+This film produced by Livitha Universal Films and features Sivaji and Archana in the lead roles.
 It is about a woman who is striving to get out of her job as a sex worker and the betrayal she faced from the person she loved after believing rumors about her private life.

-KK composed the music while S. Murali Mohan Reddy handled the Cinematography of the film.
-V. Nagi Reddy provided the Editing for the film.
+KK composed the music while S. Murali Mohan Reddy handled the cinematography of the film.
+V. Nagi Reddy provided the editing for the film.
 The film was launched on 1 June 2013 in Hyderabad.
-The Principal photography started from 25 August 2013 and ended on 25 September 2013 in a single schedule.